hackclub/hackclub/workshops/weather_app/README.md

 By the end of this workshop, you'll have learned how to use web APIs, which you could expand to use even more creatively in future projects.
 You'll also learn some fundamentals of JavaScript, as well as some nice CSS tricks for making beautiful card designs.

 ## 1. The Prerequisites
-Some basic understanding of HTML,CSS and Javascript/JSON.
+Some basic understanding of HTML, CSS and Javascript/JSON.

 If you don't know any of the above, don't worry!
 This workshop will guide you through it.